On this page

 IP blocking: We use IP blocking to deny access from certain countries to our commercial systems, such as signing up for our commercial and proprietary offerings.

 Automated compliance scanning: We use an automated export compliance tool called Descartes.
 In Salesforce account records there is a prominent Descartes box in the top right indicating safety levels.
-Accounts that are flagged need to be signed-off by Tim Quock, VP Finance, who is connected with our export compliance counsel.
+Accounts that are flagged need to be released wtihin the Descartes System by Legal or their designate.

 Manual compliance review: At times announcements about changes to sanctions regulations happen faster than our export compliance tool can adapt.
 In the cases where sanctions have been announced, we can proactively review our business and make changes to enforce sanctions ahead of the automated solution being updated.

-Legal restrictions: Our commercial software contains legal terms that apply to both administrators and end users prohibiting use that would violate U.S. sanctions law.
+Legal restrictions: Our commercial software contains legal terms that apply to both administrators and end users prohibiting use that would violate U.S. trade laws.

-If you feel your organization is miscategorized under U.S. sanctions, please email email@example.com.
+If you feel your organization is miscategorized under U.S. trade laws or sanctions, please email firstname.lastname@example.org.

-What is the process to end a customer relationship due to new U.S. sanctions?
+What is the process to end a customer relationship due to new U.S. trade laws or sanctions?

 The customer is contacted via email with either manually or through an automated process with email@example.com cc’d and the communication is written back into SFDC for record keeping.